hnakae/go-club/_posts/shape.md

 ![image info](/assets/blog/theory2/c-comparison.png)

 Now if given the previous position, would you have this extend against the white stones?
 Or would you rather have this knight's move?
 I think most of you would prefer to have the knight's move.
-So in this way, we can understand the reasoning for why split shape is bad via tewari analysis, or the rearrangement of move order to study the resulting shape, but if you are still at a kyu level, doing this sort of analysis in the middle of a game and making the right decision will be pretty tough.
-So, just the thought, "These two options make a split shape so let's automatically remove them from our list of candidate moves" will be good enough.

 Nothing will trump an understanding of the reasoning for these guiding principles, but the first priority is to simply ingrain the habit of not playing split shape in your games.

+Regarding the exceptions, if you are already at dan level and the situation calls for it, then with the awareness that this is an exception to the rule, and the resolve to play it anyways with full acceptance of the risks associated, you can consider it.
+But if the awareness and distinction is not there, and you blindly allow the opponent to split your shape, your go will not take form and will crumble.

 ---

-## The Raw Peep
+## Bad Shape #3: The Raw Peep

+Example #1:

 ![image info](/assets/blog/theory2/3.PNG)

 For this one, perhaps it's the first time you've heard of such a rule.
 This one is slightly less severe of a mistake than the empty triangle and split shape, but in some cases it can be even worse.
 Consider these three the top 3 of bad shapes.

-The definition of "The raw peep" is, when you peep a cutting point when the direct cut was working.
+## The definition of "The raw peep" is, when you peep a cutting point when the direct cut was working.

 If we look at it another way, you're finding a cutting point that the opponent is likely thinking of fixing, and then peeping it to help him find the timing to fix that cutting point.
-Essentially, from your opponent's point of view, it's a thankyou move.
+Essentially, from your opponent's point of view, it's a thank you move.
 Let's look at an example.

 ---

+_Example #2_

 ![image info](/assets/blog/theory2/19.PNG)